Theta-Dev/ConstructionWand/README.md

 If you used the Destruction core, it will restore the blocks.

 ## Additional features
-- If you have shulker boxes in your inventory filled with blocks, the wand can pull them out and place them
+- If you have shulker boxes (or bundles in MC 1.17+) in your inventory filled with blocks, the wand can pull them out and place them

 - Botania compatibility: The Black Hole Talisman can supply blocks just like shulker boxes can.
 Having a Rod of the Lands / Rod of the Depths in your inventory will provide you with infinite dirt/cobble at the cost of Mana.

 - Having blocks in your offhand will place them instead of the block you're looking at